The Best Golf Courses Near Military Bases

 Personal favorites are just that, personal.
 These courses might be a little less known, but they have enough amenities going for them that they each have a huge fan club.

-- Gallery Golf Club, Washington has a perfect setting on Whidbey Island boasting views of the Strait of Juan de Fuca and nearby Vancouver Island.
+A perfect setting on Whidbey Island boasts views of the Strait of Juan de Fuca and nearby Vancouver Island.
 Keep an eye out for the abundance of water creatures frolicking in the water.

 Military Golf Courses Worldwide

 Military members are found throughout the globe, and wherever they live and play, golf courses will be nearby.
 Quality varies, but there are golf options for service members in far flung places like Iraq, but Japan, Korea, Spain, Germany, Italy, and Turkey also have their versions of courses.

 11) Andersen Air Force Base, Guam

 Supplies hardcore golfers with a full service lighted practice area, which is open all day, every day.
 The course is bordered by intriguing jungle scenery and panoramic ocean side views.

 12) Camp Zama Golf Club, Japan